TZstatsADS/Spring2021-Project4-group4/figs/README.md

 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+All the figures in this folder are generated from main.Rmd file, including plots for model comparison.